Xavier Fulton: Professional career

-2009 NFL Draft
+Pre-draft

 Fulton signed with agent Rick Smith from Priority Sports in Chicago.
 He trained at D1 Sports Training in Franklin, Tennessee, a facility owned by Peyton Manning.
 Fulton was one of only 300 top college football players to be invited to the 2009 NFL Scouting Combine in Indianapolis, Indiana.
 Fulton posted phenomenal results at the 2009 Combine.
 He finished in the top 10 (OL) in 5 out of the 6 workouts: 40-yard dash, vertical jump, broad jump, 3-cone drill, & 20-yard shuttle.

 His only workout that he did not finish in the top 10 was the bench press which is most likely due to his shoulder injury that he was having surgery on the week following the combine.
 He still posted an impressive 27 reps, only 3 away from a top 10 finish.
 Fulton was the top rated offensive tackle from the Big Ten Conference.

 Tampa Bay Buccaneers

-Fulton was the 19th pick in the 5th round of the 2009 NFL Draft, picked by the Tampa Bay Buccaneers.
+Fulton was the 19th pick in the fifth round of the 2009 NFL draft, picked by the Tampa Bay Buccaneers.
 He will be wearing the number 68 on his jersey, the same as his collegiate number.
 On Wednesday, June 10, 2009, Fulton signed a four-year contract with the Buccaneers.
 He was the first draft pick by Tampa to reach a contract agreement with the club.

 Fulton played a majority of the four preseason games before tearing his anterior cruciate ligament in the final preseason game against the Houston Texans on September 4, 2009.
 Fulton was put on Injured Reserve for the season.

 After being drafted, Fulton signed a four-year endorsement deal with Nike.

 Fulton was cut from the team on September 4, 2010.